EMM-Gruppe8/Morphy/Documentation/manual/Characters.md

 ## Bunny
 - Can Jump
-- Kills by Jumping on someone
+- Special-Attack: Jumping on someone
-- Dies on contact with head into the environment

 ## Rhino
 - gets fast
-- kills by smashing someone into wall or pushing into void
+- Special-Attack: Running into someone

 ## Slime
 - Can walk on both sides
-- kills by falling onto someone
 - is slow
+- Special-Attack: falling onto someone

+---

 ## Shell (optional and not implemented)
 - moves slowly